our approach:

 the persistent gaps in leadership, authority, and recognition are not the result of individual failure. they are produced by stories, structures, and incentives that shape who advances, how, and at what cost.

-this work begins there.
+our work begins there.

 what we mean by advancement.

-to examine the rules that quietly govern work.
+to rethink advancement is to examine the rules that quietly govern work.

 whose ambition is rewarded